nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    \dot{\mathbf{x}} = \mathbf{Ax} + \mathbf{y}

 Here, x(t) is the time-dependent state of the system, and y(t) is the time-dependent input to the system.
 Both x and y are n-dimensional column vectors containing real numbers.
-By substitution of variables, any higher-order linear dierential equation is written as a first-order system during processing with the NESTML component ODE-toolbox.
-A fundamental system of solutions to the homoge- neous (zero-input) equation _y à Ay is given by the col- umns of the matrix exponential eAt.
+By substitution of variables, any higher-order linear differential equation is written as a first-order system during processing with the NESTML component ODE-toolbox.
+A fundamental system of solutions to the homogeneous (zero-input) equation :math:`\dot{x}=Ax` is given by the columns of the matrix exponential :math:`\exp{\mathbf{A}t}`.

 The unique solution of the full equation with initial value :math:`x(t_0)` is